Frequently Asked Questions

 A. Hand towel and washcloth for a sponge bath–we provide the wash basin and soap.
-Flashlight, rain gear, layered clothing (nights can drop into 30′s even in summer), sturdy shoes, snacks for hike up and down, water for your hike up, and personal items.
-Don’t forget cash, check or credit card (Visa, MasterCard or Discover only) for souvenir items and tips for the crew.
+Flashlight, rain gear, layered clothing (nights can drop into 30’s even in summer), sturdy shoes, snacks for hike up and down, water for your hike up, and personal items.
+Don’t forget cash, check or credit card (Visa, MasterCard or Discover only) for souvenir items.

 Q. What is the easiest trail?

 A. Contrary to printed information, the Boulevard Trail is not the easiest trail to the lodge.
 It is the longest trail and it is continuously descending and climbing with the last 1 1/2 mile of 800 ft. elevation gain.
-Please see Ron Metcalfe’s Boulevard Trail hike on “Tales from the Top” on this website for a description of the trail.
-Some people feel that the Trillium Gap trail (6 1/2 miles) is the easiest trail to the lodge as this is the trail the llamas use to bring supplies three times a week and it is not as steep as the other trails.
+Some people feel that the Trillium Gap trail (6.7 miles) is the easiest trail to the lodge as this is the trail the llamas use to bring supplies three times a week and it is not as steep as the other trails.
 The Alum Cave trail is the shortest trail to the lodge.

 Q. What time are meals served?

 A. Dinner is served at 6:00 pm ET and breakfast is served at 8:00 am ET.
-Some slight adjustments are made for sunset and sunrise during late March and November.
+Both meals are served hot so please arrive for your stay on time.
+Some slight adjustments are made for sunset and sunrise during late March, October, and early November.
 Lunch is provided at no additional charge for guests who stay more than one night.
-It is offered as a sack lunch or lunch in the dining room.
+It is offered as a sack lunch or sit-down lunch in the dining room.

 Q. May we order meals if we are not overnight guests?

-A. Lunch is available for Day Hikers and shelter guests – either a sit-down lunch with reservations and prepayment required or a sack lunch without reservations.
-The cost for both will be $10.00.
+A. A Sack Lunch is available for Day Hikers and shelter guests.
+The cost will be $11.00.
 (See Day Hiker Services tab for description of lunch menus).
 The evening meal and breakfast are only provided for overnight guests.

 Q. If I am a party of one or two, do I have to share a cabin with strangers?